 An appreciable, ethical and frankly user friendly approach!

-Before looking at 15 examples of banners, more or less compliant with regulations and personalized, know that Didomi has organized 2 webinars on the recommendations of the CNIL, accessible on our YouTube channel: "Cookies & Trackers: What legal & technological changes should we know in 2020?".
-(March 2020) and "CNIL Recommendations: Are you compliant with the new rules on cookie consent?".
-(April 2020).
+Before looking at 15 examples of banners, more or less compliant with regulations and personalised, know that Didomi has organised 2 webinars on the recommendations of the CNIL, accessible on our YouTube channel: "Cookies & Trackers: What legal & technological changes should we know in 2020?". (in French) and "CNIL Recommendations: Are you compliant with the new rules on cookie consent?". (in French).
 They include many tips for setting cookie consent on your websites and mobile applications.

 Want to implement a bespoke cookie banner with the Didomi CMP?